-FINAL WORD "Practice helps you confidently and regularly use this tool.
+(e.g., that practice helps you confidently and regularly use this tool.
 Remember each situation is different.
 This helps you trust feeling, noticing your reaction, identifying a goal, and applying the redirect.
-You quickly gain skill and confidence."
+You quickly gain skill and confidence.")

-minutes
+30 minutes